-- (1) The § 1.47(b) applicant must make the oath required by >37 CFR< 1.63 and 1.64 or 1.175.
-Where a corporation is the § 1.47(b) applicant, an officer thereof should normally sign the necessary oath or declaration.
-A corporation may authorize any person, including an attorney or agent registered to practice before the Patent and Tr. amark Office, to sign the application oath or declaration on its ... talf.
-Where an oath or declaration is signed by a registered attorney or agent on behalf of a corporation, proof of the attorney's or agent's authority in the form of a statement signed by an appropriate corporate officer must be submitted.
+- (1) The >37 CFR< 1.47(b) applicant must make the oath required by 37 CFR 1.63 and 1.64 or 1.175.
+Where a corporation is the >37 CFR< 1.47(b) applicant, an officer thereof should normally sign the necessary oath or declaration.
+A corporation may authorize any person, including an attorney or agent registered to practice before the Patent and Trademark Office. to sign the application oath or declaration on its behalf.
+Where an oath or declaration is signed by a registered attorney or agent on behalf of a corporation, >either< proof of the attorney's or agent's authority in the form of a statement signed by an appropriate corporate officer must be submitted >, or the attorney or agent may simply state that or she is authorized to sign on behalf of the corporation.
+Where the oath or declaration is being signed on behalf of an assignee, see MPEP § 324<.
 An inventor may not authorize another individual to act as his or her agent to sign the application oath or declaration on his or her behalf.
 Staeger v.
-Commissioner, 189 USPC 272 (D.D.C.
-1976); In re Striker, 182 USPO 507 (Comm'r.
-Fat.
-1973). > Where an application is executed by one other than the inventor, the same information required of the inventor under 37 CFR 1.63 is also required of the 37 CFR 1.47(b) applicant.
+Commissioner, 189 USPQ 272 (D.D.C.
+1976); In re Striker, 182 USPQ 507 (Comm'r Pat.
+1973).
+Where an application is executed by one other than the inventor, the same information required of the inventor under 37 CFR 1.63 is also required of the 37 CFR 1.47(b) applicant.
 That is, the citizenship and residence must be stated for the non-signing inventor as well as the 37 CFR 1.47(b) applicant.
 Additionally, the post office address of the signing and non-signing parties must be stated.
-Also the title or position of the person signing must be stated if signing on behalf of a corporation under 37 CFR 1.47(b).< - (2) The >37 CFR< 1.47(b) applicant must state his or her relationship to the inventor as required by >37 CFR< 1.64. - (3) The application must be accompanied by proof that the inventor (i) cannot be found or reached after a diligent effort or (ii) refuses to execute the application papers.
-See >MPEP< § 409.03(d).
+Also the title or position of the person signing must be stated if signing on behalf of a corporation under 37 CFR 1.47(b). - (2) The 37 CFR 1.47(b) applicant must state his or her relationship to the inventor as required by 37 CFR 1.64. - (3) The application must be accompanied by proof that the inventor (i) cannot be found or reached after a diligent effort or (ii) refuses to execute the application papers.
+See MPEP § 409.03(d). - (4) The last known address of the inventor must be stated.
+See MPEP § 409.03(e).

-- (4) The last known address of the inventor must be stated.
-See >MPEP< § 409.03(e). - (5) The >37 CFR < 1.47(b) applicant must make out a prima facie case (i) that the invention has been assigned to him or her or (ii) that the inventor has agreed in writing to assign the invention to him or her or (iii) otherwise demonstrate a proprietary interest in the subject matter of the application.
-See >MPEP < § 409.03(f). - (6) The >37 CFR< 1.47(b) applicant must prove that the filing of the application is necessary (i) to preserve the rights of the parties or (ii) to prevent irreparable damage.
-See >MPEP< § 409.03(g).
+(5) The 37 CFR 1.47(b) applicant must make out a prima facie case (i) that the invention has been assigned to him or her or (ii) that the inventor has agreed in writing to assign the invention to him or her or (iii) otherwise demonstrate a proprietary interest in the subject matter of the application.
+See MPEP § 409.03(f).

+(6) The 37 CFR 1.47(b) applicant must prove that the filing of the application is necessary (i) to preserve the rights of the parties or (ii) to prevent irreparable damage.
+See MPEP § 409.03(g).